 Motions related to Budget Amendment Resolutions

-Motion by Schultz to approve Resolution 2023-06 of the various transfers of $38,200 representing a reallocation of budget funds transferred from Fund Balance to cover current expenditures within this budget year, to date, with approval by the Township Board’s March 21, 2023 Board meeting.
+Motion by Schultz to approve Resolution 2023-06 of the various transfers of $38,200 representing a reallocation of GENERAL FUND budget funds transferred from Fund Balance to cover current expenditures within this budget year, to date, with approval by the Township Board’s March 21, 2023 Board meeting.
 Motion was seconded and passed 5-0 roll call vote.

 Motion by Schultz to approve Resolution 2023-07 which transfers $3,200 from Fund Balance to Road Account Line Item 204-446-976-000 was seconded and passed 5-0 roll call vote.